 The tech sector is an especially fierce battleground between the two.
 Squabbles over whether to ban the social media platform TikTok garner the most headlines.
 But there are other, potentially more impactful arenas where competition is tightening.
 The race to deploy a global 5G network is one such battleground, with the U.S. and China vying to come out on top on several fronts.

 First, there is competition over ownership of the architecture that will enable global 5G networks.
 China has a healthy lead in this respect, largely because of its massive and complex Belt and Road Initiative and heavy investment in developing economies via its Digital Silk Road initiative.
-Fears over China using this 5G infrastructure to spy on customers’ communications led the U.S. to blacklist the Chinese telco manufacturer Huawei in 2020.
+Fears over China using this 5G infrastructure to spy on customers’ communications led the U.S. to blocklist the Chinese telco manufacturer Huawei in 2020.
 As with TikTok, the argument is that the company is essentially an extension of the CCP.

 The supply chain is the second major source of competition in the battle for 5G supremacy.
 According to RAND, the U.S. currently holds a slight edge in this category because of its dominance in creating the equipment critical to manufacturing microprocessors, essential components of 5G infrastructure.
 For now, a U.S. ban on exporting these materials to China to be incorporated into their manufacturing operations has China worrying about its ability to maintain current production outputs.